sandialabs/seacas/README.md

     ```

 #### CGNS
 Experimental support for CGNS in the IOSS library is being added.
-To use this capability, you will need to download the CGNS library.
-To build:
+To use this capability, you will need to download and insall the CGNS library:

    * Download CGNS via git: